The COVID-19 pandemic changed a lot of things about our daily lives. Your regular visits to the dentist have changed

 Just like they did before you sat in the chair, the staff will thoroughly clean the areas where you’ve been using disinfectants that are effective against the virus that causes COVID-19 to prepare for the next patient.
 This helps reduce the risk of illness being passed to others.

-If you start feeling ill with the symptoms of COVID-19 within two days of your appointment, call the dental office.
+If you start feeling ill with the symptoms of COVID-19 within two days of your appointment, call the dental office – even if you’ve been vaccinated.
 You may have already been carrying the virus at the time of your appointment, so anyone who came into contact with you during that time could be at risk for getting sick too.

 Remember, regular dental visits are an essential part of your overall heath.
-Be sure to reschedule your dental checkups once your local authorities allow dental practices to reopen.
 Your ADA dentist will make sure your visit is as safe as possible for everyone involved.